eigerco/polka-storage/docs/src/architecture.md

 <img src="images/architecture/system_overview.svg" >

-From left to right, we have validators (represented by a single one as only one validates blocks at a time), collators, storage providers and their respective storage.
+From left to right, we have validators (represented by a single node as only one validates blocks at a time), collators, storage providers and their respective storage.

 The validators handled by Polkadot itself, validating the blocks submitted by a collator selected at random